viviRbi/vyNote/readme.md

 ## List the methods in the Thread class and Runnable interface
 - Runnable interface: run
 - Thread class: getName (name of thread), start, run, sleep, yield, join, isAlive
-4. Explain the lifecycle of a thread
+## Explain the lifecycle of a thread
+- A thread, acording to Sun, have 4 states: new, runable, non-runable, terminated
 5. What is deadlock?
 6. What is the synchronized keyword?